Optus Sport secures FIFA Club World Cup broadcast rights

 Optus Sport has once again swooped in on Foxtel and jagged some more football.
 The upcoming FIFA Club World Cup will now be shown exclusively on Optus Sport.

 Optus Sport is making its intentions clear and not simply here to make up the numbers as a sports streaming service.
 It's starting to build a strong identity as a football streaming platform.

-It may not be the only new content coming to Optus Sport as rumours about the Super Rugby continue to float around.
-It's a massive coup for Optus, which also broadcasts the EPL, UEFA Champions League, Europa League and FIFA World Cup.
+It may not be the only new content coming to Optus Sport as rumors about the Super Rugby continue to float around.
+It's a massive coup for Optus, which also broadcasts the EPL and FIFA World Cup.